Nanhai Shimen Middle School

 Nanhai Shimen Middle School (南海石门中学) is a boarding school in Nanhai, Foshan.
 It was founded in 1932.
 In 1933, it was awarded as the first level school of Guangdong Province.
 At the beginning, Shimen was built in Lishui, Nanhai.
 In 1935, Shimen moved to Beicun.
-The school experienced the Chinese People's War of Resistance against Japanese aggression and the Cultural Revolution; Shimen continued to educate students.
+The school experienced the Second Sino-Japanese War and the Cultural Revolution; Shimen continued to educate students.

 Background

 The name "Shimen" comes from "Shimen Fanzhao" (石门返照), one of eight sights of Guangzhou.
 In the Song, Yuang and Qing Dynasties, Shimen Fanzhao was recorded as the famous sights of Guangzhou in the Annals of Nanhai County and the Annals of Guangzhou Prefecture.

 Symbols

 Badge

 The badge of Shimen Middle School is green.
 Observing it from top to bottom, it can be seen to be an abbreviated description of Shimen.
 The top part means education should be like spiral forward.
 The other part has three angles meaning students should develop their morality, intelligence and physique.